alfredaugustin/alfredniitshoppingcart/README.md

 The programming tool used is **Eclipse IDE** and the programming language used is **Java**, alongside **H2 Database**, **Spring and Hibernate frameworks** at it's backend.
 The frontend makes use of **HTML, CSS, Bootstrap and AngularJS**.
 The project is thus combined in a build tool called **Maven** alongside **JUnit**, all together in a nutshell.

-To view the detailed documentation of the project, click here
+To view the detailed documentation:closed_book: of the project, [click here](https://github.com/alfredaugustin/alfredniitcollaborationportal/wiki).